Some Sydney Mothers Day ideas. What to do, where to find the best flowers and chocolates, sourcing unique gifts. Mothers day activities.

 City restaurants can start serving yum cha from 0900 (9am), suburban ones start later – around 1000 or 1100 (10am or 11am).
 They all finish between 1500 and 1700 (3pm and 5pm).

-Use these tickets to go for a fantastic picnic on Cockatoo island in the harbour, or to take the train to the blowhole in Kiama, south of Sydney.
+Go for a fantastic picnic on Cockatoo island in the harbour, or take the train to the blowhole in Kiama, south of Sydney.
 Perhaps west, a day in the Blue Mountains?

-Still on the cheap and cheerful Mothers Day ideas, forget having flowers delivered to your hotel.
-Go out the day before, on the Saturday, to one of Sydney's many markets.
+Back on the cheap and cheerful Mothers Day ideas, forget having flowers delivered to your hotel.
+Go out the day before, on the Saturday, to one of Sydney’s many markets.
 Paddy’s at Haymarket is a big one in the CBD.

 Buy your flowers there and get your friendly concierge to put them in the hotel’s cool room for the night.